Russell-Nesbitt/probeStartTree/README.md

 Manned Pods are not unlocked until tier 4, with the "Basic Command Pod" node.

 Manned pod progression begins with the KV-1, and splits into the "Heavy" line, which continues with the KV-series, and the "Advanced" line, which contains the rest.
-Note that the KV-series pods unlock a tier before their Advanced equivalent in terms of crew capacity, but come with no proper parachutes.
+Note that the KV-series pods unlock a tier before their Advanced equivalent in terms of crew capacity, but are not paired with proper parachutes.

 The two branches converge to unlock the MK1-3 and the more advanced lander command pods.
 Therefore, the player can decide which branch they wish to follow.